Unidentified Victims of John Wayne Gacy

 Seven victims of the serial killer John Wayne Gacy remain unidentified.
 Originally recovered from Gacy's residence in late 1978 and early 1979, the remains of seven Gacy victims have never been identified.

-DNA technology has advanced to supplement the techniques used at the time.
+DNA technology has advanced to supplement the techniques used at the time of the original homicide investigation.
 The Cook County Sheriff's Police Department has tested the remains of these victims using the latest DNA technology.

 DNA profiles suitable for comparison have now been obtained from all seven unidentified victims.